Advanced Diploma in Corporate, White–Collar and Regulatory Crime

 Theoretical introduction and the History of Corporate Enforcement in Ireland (attendance required–session not recorded)

-Panel Discussion on Issues of Prosecuting and Defending White–collar Crime (attendance in person required)
+Panel Discussion on issues of Prosecuting and Defending White–Collar Crime

 Shane Murphy SC; Patrick Gageby SC; Patrick McGrath SC